 Serving almost 70 million people annually, London’s Heathrow airport is among the busiest in the world.
 If you haven’t already, you may one day find yourself with the opportunity to spend some time in this fantastic city, so don’t be stuck unprepared.
-Follow FlightHub’s advice on how to maximize even a 24 hour layover in this beautiful city.
+Learn how to maximize a 24 hour layover in London.

 Read more about Europe travel

 - How to spend 24 hours in London

 - What to see in London as first timers

 - Wifi hotspot you need to know about

 Where to stay in London?

 Table of Contents